gatewaycash/gateway/README.md

 permissions over the database.
 Make sure your SQL database is running while you work.

+### Ruby and Bundler

+In order to build the documentation websites (yes, we have multiple), you will need to install Ruby and Bundler.
+Once you've installed Ruby, simply run `gem install bundler` before you build the project.

 ### NodeJS and Yarn

 Being a "pure JavaScript" project, Gateway development requires you to install